teggr/product-page-demo/Readme.md

 * Spring Boot for main Java application to provide web endpoints and data persistence
 * JQuery and Mustache to provide lightweight dynamic content to products page
 * Twitter Bootstrap for responsive grid and CSS framework
-* BDD application
+* JBehave and Selenium for BDD UI application testing

-## Registered Customers for customerID cookie values
+## Registered Customers for testing customerID cookie values

 * robin - LONDON
 * dan - LIVERPOOL